 All said and done, emergency contraceptive pills are not 100% effective.
 They have about 10% failure rate.
 Which means 1 in 10 women using ECPs to prevent pregnancy will get pregnant!
 A lot of their effectiveness depends on when you are taking the pill and whether you are in the ‘safe zone’ of your menstrual cycle.
 So even if you have popped the pills, get tested if your next period gets delayed longer than usual.
-Also, please use condoms instead of going for Plan B. Emergency pills don’t save you from contracting sexually transmitted diseases.
+Also, please use condoms instead of going for Plan B. Emergency contraceptive pills will not protect yourself from sexually transmitted diseases.

 Luckily, not right after you have sex.
 It can take between a good 6-10 days for the fertilization to occur and for the egg to implant itself.
 However, one should pop emergency contraceptive pills as soon as the ‘oops’ moment has occurred.

 It can be, if taken at the right time.
 If you’ve had a mishap and think you might get pregnant, taking emergency contraception within 72 hours after the deed has been done, can save you.

 Birth control pills are different in the way they work and usually have a course of pills that you need to take every single day.
 The dosage of the same depends on what is prescribed by your doctor.